National Parks Near Jackson. There’s so much more to the Magnolia State than the Ole Miss.

 There’s even a gunboat!
 You can see the U.S.S.
 Cairo Gunboat.
 There’s also a Museum located within the park, enabling visitors to view the restored vessel, along with Civil War-era artifacts recovered during the boat’s excavation.

-Map Of Five Of The National Park Sites That Are Near Jackson
+Map of National Park Sites Near Jackson

 - Gulf National Island Seashore

 - Medgar and Myrlie Evers Home National Monument